imdavi/ImmVisServerPython/docs/tutorial_add_new_feature.md

 Debug.Log($"Using:\n{correlationMatrix}");

 ```
-5. [Run the server](https://github.com/imdavi/immvis-server-grpc#running-the-server) and then run the Unity3D project to check the project will build properly.
+5. [Run the server](https://github.com/imdavi/immvis-server-grpc#running-the-server) and then run the Unity3D project to check the project will build correctly.

-6. If everything worked properly, the project will run and the log will be printed on the Unity console.
+6. If everything worked correctly, the project will run, with logs available on the Unity console.